martijnvanbrummelen/nwipe/ssd-guide.md

 | Kingston        	| Unconfirmed for Linux                                	| N/A             	| N/A               	| N/A      	|
 | Others          	| Unconfirmed for Linux                                	| N/A             	| N/A               	| N/A      	|

-## Advised Procedure for sanitization of drives
+## Advised Procedure for Sanitization of Drives

 1. Complete an intial secure erase using the manufacturer tools or if supported by the manufacturer use hdparm, sg_utils or nvme;
 2. Follow up with SHREDOS/Nwipe with a single PRNG stream with verification (do NOT use Zeros/ones or any other methods given that PRNG data is extremely hard if not impossible to compress;